-Our Orange County divorce mediation attorneys take their time to go over all of these things with you because we want to not only be informed on the facts and issues in your case but want to make sure you and your spouse have an equal voice in the process and are able to explain everything that you believe is important to us as well as to each other.
+Our mediators take their time to go over all of these things with you because we want to not only be informed on the facts and issues in your case but want to make sure you and your spouse have an equal voice in the process and are able to explain everything that you believe is important to us as well as to each other.

 This is a critical part of the orientation process because it not only helps familiarize us with the divorce dynamics but also helps us assist you in reaching resolution.

 Let’s go through some frequently asked questions about the orientation process of Orange County divorce mediation

 “My spouse is very emotional…can mediation help with that?”